Animal Health Certificates For Travelling Abroad With Your Pet

 Before pet passports were introduced in 2001 it was very rare for people to take pets abroad with them unless they were making a permanent move abroad.
 The pet passport scheme made it so simple to take pets abroad that it then became quite normal to take pets even just for a long weekend away.
 The post-Brexit pet travel scheme is not as user-friendly (for pet owners or vets!) as the pet passport scheme so you may wish to consider whether it would suit you better to leave your pet with a friend or pet boarding service instead of taking them abroad, especially if you are only intending a short trip.

-What about getting an EU passport for my pet?
+What about getting an EU passport for my vet?

 Acorn House is unable to advise specifically on this issue but we are aware that some clients who have properties in EU countries and spend a lot of time in these countries, are considering having an EU pet passport issued by an EU vet whilst they are resident in the EU.
-This document would then be valid for back and forth travel between the EU and UK in a way very similar to the old pet passports.
+This document would then be valid for back and forth travel between the EU and UK in the same way the old pet passports were.
 Please be aware that UK vets do not have authority to make entries in an EU passport, so pets with an EU passport will have to have their rabies vaccination boosters in the EU.

 Please note that AHCs are available for Acorn House clients only.
 We are unable to process certificates for pets that are registered with other practices.